GSA/search.digitalgov.gov/_posts/2017-10-26-typeahead-api.md

 ## JavaScript Snippet

-We offer a JavaScript snippet that is placed on your pages before the closing `<body>` tag.
+We offer a JavaScript snippet that is placed on your pages before the closing `</body>` tag.

 You must be a Search.gov customer to use this feature.
 Full instructions and code can be found under [Admin Center](https://search.usa.gov/sites) > YourSite > Activate Search > Code Snippets.